Council terms of reference

 Peter Mitchell, CA

-Peter qualified with Whinney Murray in Edinburgh in 1979.
-After qualifying he spent 14 years with Scottish & Newcastle plc in a variety of Head Office and regional operating company roles before leaving the Group to take on European Finance Director positions with Biotechnology then Records Management businesses.
+Peter qualified with Ernst & Whinney (now EY) in Edinburgh in 1979.
+After qualifying he spent 14 years with Scottish & Newcastle plc in a variety of Head Office roles and finally with T&R Theakston in Yorkshire.
+During this time he lectured to ICAS students in Internal Audit and was part of the TPC part-time education team.

 Laura Morrison, CA